PRECIOUS-Gold rises as sliding stocks boost safe-haven demand

 BENGALURU, Dec 27 (Reuters) - Gold prices rose on Thursday, helped by a weaker dollar and as a relief recovery in stock markets fizzled out, driving investors toward the safe-haven metal.

-“The weaker dollar index is supporting the buying interest in gold and the U.S. stock indexes have pulled back significantly, which has also helped,” Jim Wyckoff, senior analyst at Kitco Metals.
+“The weaker dollar index is supporting the buying interest in gold and the U.S. stock indexes have pulled back significantly, which has also helped,” said Jim Wyckoff, senior analyst at Kitco Metals.

 “Also, the technical pasture of the gold market has become significantly bullish on a near-term basis, which is inviting some chart-based buying too.”

 A global equity rally fueled by a dramatic surge on Wall Street ran out of steam on Thursday, after a fall in Chinese industrial profits again showed the pressures on the global economy.
-U.S. stocks fell sharply at open on Thursday.
+U.S. stocks fell sharply on Thursday.

-“The recovery rally in stocks has not lasted long and the bearish sentiment is dominating again, which is supportive for gold,” a Germany-based analyst said.
+The dollar index, a gauge of the greenback’s value against six major peers, fell 0.4 percent on Thursday, making gold cheaper for buyers of other currencies.

-The dollar index, a gauge of the greenback’s value against six major peers, fell 0.5 percent on Thursday, a sign that gold is cheaper for holders of other currencies.
+The partial U.S. government shutdown, which is widely expected to continue, was also supporting gold, analysts said.

-A partial U.S. government shutdown was widely expected to continue after Congress reconvenes on Jan.
-3, with lawmakers split over President Donald Trump’s demand for $5 billion in taxpayer funding for a Mexican border wall.
+“A slowing world economy might bring in some safe-haven demand.
+But, any reduction in world economic growth will also reduce consumer demand for gold in countries like China and India,” Wyckoff said.

 Investor confidence in bullion was reflected in a surge in the holdings of SPDR Gold, the largest exchange traded fund.
 SPDR holdings rose 2.1 percent on Wednesday, the best one-day percentage gain since July 2016.